zibler/blog/README.md

 # Blog

-The purpuse of this page is for me to share my thoughts on anything that comes to mind.
+The purpose of this page is for me to share my thoughts on anything that comes to mind.
 I may write about my experiences with baking bread or programming on a new programming language.

 ## Why GitHub?